LLNL/Silo/docs/subsets.md

   `nsegs` | [OPT] Number of segments in the groupel map object specified by the `maps_name` argument that are to be associated with this region.
 Pass zero if none.
   `seg_ids` | [OPT] Integer array of length `nsegs` of groupel map segment ids.
 Pass `NULL` (0) if none.
   `seg_lens` | [OPT] Integer array of length `nsegs` of groupel map segment lengths.
 Pass `NULL` (0) if none.
   `seg_types` | [OPT] Integer array of length `nsegs` of groupel map segment element types.
 Pass `NULL` (0) if none.
-These types are the same as the centering options for variables; DB_ZONECENT, DB_NODECENT, DB_EDGECENT, `DB_FACECENT` and `DB_BLOCKCENT` (for the blocks of a multimesh)
+These types are the same as the centering options for variables; `DB_ZONECENT`, `DB_NODECENT`, `DB_EDGECENT`, `DB_FACECENT` and `DB_BLOCKCENT` (for the blocks of a multimesh)
   `opts` | [OPT] Additional options.
 Pass `NULL` (0) if none.

 * **Returned value:**

   A positive number on success; -1 on failure

 * **Description:**

-  Adds a single region node to an MRG `tree` below the current working region (See [`DBSetCwr`](#dbsetcwr)).
+  Adds a single region node to an MRG tree below the current working region (See [`DBSetCwr`](#dbsetcwr)).

   If you need to add a large number of similarly purposed region nodes to an MRG tree, consider using the more efficient `DBAddRegionArray()` function although it does have some limitations with respect to the kinds of groupel maps it can reference.

-  A region node in an MRG `tree` can represent either a specific region, a group of regions or both all of which are determined by actual use by the application.
+  A region node in an MRG tree can represent either a specific region, a group of regions or both all of which are determined by actual use by the application.

-  Often, a region node is introduced to an MRG `tree` to provide a separate namespace for regions to be defined below it.
+  Often, a region node is introduced to an MRG tree to provide a separate namespace for regions to be defined below it.
-  For example, to define material decompositions of a mesh, a region named "materials" is introduced as a top-level region node in the MRG `tree`.
+  For example, to define material decompositions of a mesh, a region named "materials" is introduced as a top-level region node in the MRG tree.
   Note that in so doing, the region node named "materials" does **not** really represent a distinct region of the mesh.
   In fact, it represents the union of all material regions of the mesh and serves as a place to define one, or more, material decompositions.

   Because MRG trees are a new feature in Silo, their use in applications is not fully defined and the implementation here is designed to be as free-form as possible, to permit the widest flexibility in representing regions of a mesh.
   At the same time, in order to convey the semantic meaning of certain kinds of information in an MRG tree, a set of pre-defined region names is described below.

-  **&nbsp;**

   Region Naming Convention|Meaning
   :---|:---